PhotonVision/photonvision/docs/source/docs/installation/wiring.md

 ## Off-Robot Wiring

-Plugging your coprocessor into the wall via a power brick will suffice for off robot wiring.
+Plugging your coprocessor into the wall via a power brick will suffice for off-robot wiring.

 :::{note}
 Please make sure your chosen power supply can provide enough power for your coprocessor.
 Undervolting (where enough power isn't being supplied) can cause many issues.